-Jonathan Woo graduated from the City College of San Francisco: Bridges to Biosciences Program.
+Jonathan graduated from the Bio-Link Bridge to Bioscience Program at the City College of San Francisco.
 He currently works as a Student Assistant at the Joint BioEnergy Institute (JBEI) of Lawrence Berkeley National Laboratory.

 Where did you attend college?